Human rights complaints against Maclean's magazine: Hall's response

-Every day we comment on things that aren't [formal] cases.
-Part of our job is to identify discrimination and to work to address it, but more often it is putting out a statement, having a debate, meeting with people, discussing and understanding the impact.
-Whenever we comment on what someone has said or done, we comment because we want them to think about the Human Rights Code, and the implications of it, and to think seriously about what they're saying or doing does to other people.
-I think that's an important and legitimate part of our role...
-I think that part of freedom of speech is being able to say things and another part of it is being able to be critical of things that are said.
-I don't view it as a chill.
-I view it as responsibility.

 Maclean's responds

 The editors of Maclean's denounced the OHRC for its "zealous condemnation of their journalism" accusing them of "morphing out of their conciliatory roles to become crusaders working to reshape journalistic discourse in Canada."
 Maclean's alleged that Hall's press release was "a drive-by smear," and "perhaps the greatest disappointment in this whole saga."
 The editors claimed that "[Hall] cited no evidence, considered no counter-arguments, and appointed herself prosecutor, judge and jury in one fell swoop.
 If we weren't tolerant and charitable people, we'd be calling for her resignation."

 OHRC's letter to Maclean's

-On April 2008, OHRC Chief Commissioner Barbara Hall wrote a letter to Maclean's, which the magazine subsequently published as a letter to the editor.
+In April 2008, OHRC Chief Commissioner Barbara Hall wrote a letter to Maclean's, which the magazine subsequently published as a letter to the editor.
 Hall wrote that once that decision to dismiss the complaint was made, the OHRC was "free to comment on the issues raised.
-We followed the correct process for both aspects of our mandate under section 29 of the Ontario Human Rights Code – protecting and promoting human rights in order to create "… a climate of understanding and mutual respect for the dignity and worth of each person…," as set out in the Preamble.
+We followed the correct process for both aspects of our mandate under section 29 of the Ontario Human Rights Code – protecting and promoting human rights in order to create "... a climate of understanding and mutual respect for the dignity and worth of each person...," as set out in the Preamble.